dlsudatasci/dlsudatasci.github.io/content/_programs/masters.md

 * DATA204 Big Data and Scalable Computing
 * DATA290 Research Methods

-The program also allows the students
+The program also allows the student to choose three different tracks.
+The tracks are as follows:

+* Big Data Analytics Track
+* Applied Machine Learning Track
+* Business Analytics and Business Intelligence Track